 In the beginning

 Growing up in the north of Slovakia I was lucky to be surrounded by people who were the change they wanted to see.
-This group of people eventually became “truc sphérique” and their creativity and thinking out of the box sparked my own personal quest.
-The traditional idea of study/work/buy/consume/die didn’t excite me in the slightest.
+Nourishing of each other, we all pushed for more than just study-work-buy-consume-die.

 Taking my first step